 The Peninsula area is a popular recreation area located north and east of the Town of Frisco.
-The area is largely wooded with developed recreation facilities.
+The area is wooded with developed recreation facilities.
 The Forest Service manages the area.
 The Town of Frisco has a ski resort Special Use Permit "SUP" for the area.
 Its topography ranges from level to hilly.
-The area is bordered by the Town's Peninsula Recreation Area, Highway 9 to the south, and the Dillon reservoir on all other sides.
-The recent realignment of Highway 9 expanded the Peninsula recreation uuse aArea.
-Land Use:
+The area is bordered by the Town's Peninsula Recreation Area, Highway 9 to the south, and the Dillon Reservoir on all other sides.
+The recent realignment of Highway 9 expanded the Peninsula Recreation Use Area.